arprasto/ScavengerAndroid/README.md

 <img src="app/libs/Snip20170811_1.png" allign="center"/>

-This scavenger app consists of below two applications:
+This app consists of below two applications:
 1. Training App(to create and train a new custom classifier using Watson's VR)
-2. Scavenger App(to demonstrate the prediction results of each image through created custom classifier including default one.)
+2. Prediction App(to demonstrate the prediction results of each image through created custom classifier including default one.)

 After completing this journey you will understand how to: